KongHQ-CX/kong-tutorials-observability/README.md

 ```

 This sets up each Ingress object for access from your local network, via the default ingress controlled in your Kubernetes cluster.

+After this, follow the same installation guides as the video tutorial from Kong.